eyalofekDB/TrainYolo5SmokeDetector/README.md

 # Yolov5 for Smoke Detection
-Smoke detection task aims to identify fire or flame in a video and put a bounding box around it.
+Smoke detection task aims to identify smoke in a video and put a bounding box around it.
 This repo includes a demo on how to build a smoke detection detector using YOLOv5.

 #### Install
 Clone this repo and use the following script to install [YOLOv5](https://github.com/ultralytics/yolov5).
 ```
 # Clone
 git clone https://github.com/eyalofekDB/TrainYolo5SmokeDetector
-cd Yolov5-Fire-Detection
+cd TrainYolo5SmokeDetector

 # Install yolov5
 git clone https://github.com/ultralytics/yolov5